vgandari/tok/ROADMAP.md

 - [ ] Write guidelines for writing a good YAML file
 - [ ] exercises (gather exercises from a section, and put them at the end)

+> If there is a cycle, there will be a difference in costs if the cycle
+> is formed by a node that would be loaded later than if a cycle were
+> not present.
+> This also affects the order of the nodes after a topological sort.

 ### Markdown/Web

 - [ ] generate md file